Cymbalista Synagogue and Jewish Heritage Center

-The Cymbalista Synagogue and Jewish Heritage Center is a cultural center and the main synagogue of Tel Aviv University.
-It was designed in 1996 by architect Mario Botta and constructed from 1997 to 1998.
-The patrons and namesakes were Paulette and Norbert Cymbalista.
+The Cymbalista Synagogue and Jewish Heritage Center is a Jewish congregation, synagogue, and cultural center, owned and operated by the Tel Aviv University, in Tel Aviv, in the Tel Aviv District of Israel.
+The building was designed in the Modernist style by Mario Botta in 1996 and constructed between 1997 and 1998.
+Paulette and Norbert Cymbalista helped to fund the eponymous building.